nooku/guides.nooku.org/essentials/mixin.md

 An extremely important piece of the Framework is the [Mixin](http://api.nooku.org/package-Koowa.Library.Object.Mixin.html).
 Before PHP 5.4, the language had no concept of Traits.
 These are class-like structures that, when ‘used’ by an object, provide some type of functionality (similar to Multiple Inheritance).
-But these traits can't be introduced into at runtime.
+But still, these Traits can't be introduced into an object at runtime.

 Nooku has been solving these problems for years (since PHP 5.2) with the Mixin.